flatironinstitute/disBatch/Readme.md

 In this example, disBatch is told it can use seven CPUs on your local host and three on `otherhost`.
 Assuming the default mapping of one task to one CPU applies in this example, seven tasks could be in progress at any given time on `localhost`, and three on `otherhost`.
 Note that `localhost` is an actual name you can use to refer to the machine on which you are currently working. `otherhost` is fictious.
 Hosts used via ssh must be set up to allow ssh to work without a password and must share the working directory for the disBatch run.

 disBatch refers to a collection of execution resources as a *context* and the resources proper as *engines*.
-So the earlier SLURM example created one context with four engines (capable of running five concurrent tasks each), while the SSH example created one context with two engines (capable of running seven and three concurrent tasks, respectively).
+So the SLURM example `sbatch -n 20 -c 4`, run on a cluster with 16-core nodes, might create one context with five engines (one each for five 16-core nodes, capable of running four concurrent 4-core tasks each), while the SSH example creates one context with two engines (capable of running seven and three concurrent tasks, respectively).

 ## Invocation
 ~~~~